pineman/pineman.github.io/posts/2023-05-07_ruby-bug-shell-gem.md

 was incorrect 😅

-All in all, a pretty cool win for me, even if I couldn't actually fix the (microcospic!) bug myself, and it took a whole weekend!
+All in all, a pretty cool win for me, even if I couldn't actually fix the (microscopic!) bug myself, and it took a whole weekend!
 Hopefully this kicks off a series of open source contributions for me :)

 [^1]: My mind skipped over backticks completely, as would become